Triston Casas Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Angels have a 3.71 team ERA that ranks eighth among all MLB pitching staffs.

-- The Angels give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).
+- Angels pitchers combine to allow 14 home runs (0.9 per game), the seventh-fewest in baseball.

-- The Angels will send Detmers (0-0) to the mound for his third start of the season.
+- The Angels are sending Ohtani (2-0) out to make his fourth start of the season.
+He is 2-0 with a .47 ERA and 24 strikeouts through 19 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up five hits.
+- His last appearance came in relief on Sunday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.